-STAFF REPORT FOR May 20, 2009 CPA2007-49 PAGE 6 OF 25 Early in 2007, residents in the Buckingham community formed the Buckingham Community Planning Panel, Inc. (BCPP) and requested funding from the County to undertake a more comprehensive update to what is now Goal 17 of the Lee Plan specific to the Buckingham community.
+In 2007, residents in the Buckingham community formed the Buckingham Community Planning Panel, Inc. (BCPP) and requested funding from the County to undertake a more comprehensive update to Goal 17 of the Lee Plan specific to the Buckingham community.
 The County provided \$50,000 to fund the planning effort and the BCPP hired Johnson Engineering, Inc. to assist them in writing an updated Community Plan and Lee Plan amendment.
 The Community Plan and plan amendment were completed in late summer of 2008 and submitted to the County on September 26, 2008.